501(c)(3) Donation Receipt Template

 What is a 501(c)(3)?

 A 501(c)(3) organization is eligible to receive tax-deductible donations.
 According to the IRS, to qualify as a 501(c)(3), an organization’s mission must be charitable, educational, literary, religious, or scientific.
 It can also qualify if its primary purpose is to foster national or international sports competition, prevent cruelty to animals or children, or test for public safety.
+The IRS defines a charitable organization as one that works toward:

 • Advancement of education or science;